johnmiko/job_autoapply/README.md

 When you answer the questions, save the file.
 The code will then take the answered questions out of the file and save them into `questions.txt`

+### Text files

+Record some statistics into the text file you have

+- applied_for.csv - list of urls with the jobs you've applied for
+- stats.txt - record average time taken to apply for job.
+Percentage of jobs applied for (vs unable to apply because of errors)